akka/alpakka/docs/src/main/paradox/file.md

 @@@ note { title="Stream Shutdown Race Condition" }

-Since the `Source.tick` and the `FileTailSource` operate on separate timers there is the possibility that the stream could be shutdown prematurely.
+Since the `DirectoryChangesSource` and the `FileTailSource` operate asynchronously as separate sources there is the possibility that the stream could be shutdown prematurely.
 If the file is detected as deleted and the stream is shutdown before the last element is emitted from `FileTailSource`, then that data will never be available to downstream user stages.

 @@@